Asia's biggest vaccine maker to seek fast-track nod for dengue drug in India

 Serum's plans come as India battles soaring death rates from dengue and its capital New Delhi faces the worst outbreak of the virus in five years, exposing inadequate public health measures to combat the disease.

 Dengue is common in India and cases generally peak in October, after the monsoon rains.
-It is one of the biggest causes of hospitalisation and death among children in India.
+It is one of the biggest causes of hospitalization and death among children in India.

 Serum bought exclusive rights from U.S. biotech Visterra to sell its innovative monoclonal antibody, VIS513, as a treatment for dengue in the Indian subcontinent in a deal worth up to $39 million, both companies said earlier this month.